Mission Bay (San Diego): Camping

 There is a youth campground located on Mission Bay's Fiesta Island.
 Throughout the year youth groups with their leaders enjoy a full camping experience along with daytime water experiences and classes.
 A permit is required to use this site.
 It is unlawful for adults to camp, sleep overnight or lodge overnight anywhere in Mission Bay Park except as a leader of a permitted youth group.

 Fishing

 Fishing is permitted in all areas of Mission Bay, except in areas designated for swimming, water skiing and personal water craft use (including takeoff and landing zones).
 Fishing is also not allowed from any bridge.
-Species found here include Cilus gilberti, Spotted bass, halibut, Spotted Sand Bass.
+Species found here include Cilus gilberti, spotted bass, halibut, and spotted sand bass.
 Traditional angling gear such as baitcasters and spinning tackle may be used, and many fishermen use fly fishing.
 A local club and fly shop specifically target stretches of the bay through this manner.
 Netting of several bait species near bridges is down by locals.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Mission Bay based on levels of mercury or PCBs found in fish caught here.